Shandy

-Shandy is beer or cider mixed with a lemon flavoured beverage, usually half lemonade and half beer or cider, resulting in a lower ABV for the finished drink.
-Shandies are popular in Europe, Australia, New Zealand, South Africa, the Caribbean, and Canada.
+Shandy is beer mixed with lemonade, resulting in a lower ABV for the finished drink.
+Shandies are popular in Europe, Australia, New Zealand, South Africa, and the Caribbean.
+In the UK, they are usually ordered as either "bitter shandy" (equal parts bitter and lemonade) or "lager shandy" (in which lager is the beer).

 In some jurisdictions, the low alcohol content of shandies exempts them from laws governing the sale of alcoholic beverages.

 Etymology

-The debated origin of the term (recorded first in 1888) is shortened from shandygaff, from Britain in 1853 and itself of obscure source.
+The term (recorded first in 1888) originated as a shortening of shandygaff, from Britain in 1853 and itself of obscure source.

-Shandy is a popular drink in UK and is usually ordered as either "bitter shandy" (50/50 bitter beer and fizzy clear lemonade) or "lager shandy" in which lager is substituted for the ale.

 Variants by name

 Radler

 Radler (/de/, lit.
 German for 'cyclist') has a long history in German-speaking regions.
 It commonly consists of a 50:50 mixture of beer and a lemon-flavoured soft drink.

-The term Radler originates with a drink called Radlermass ('cyclist litre') that was created by innkeeper Franz Kugler in the small town of Deisenhofen, just outside Munich.
+The term Radler originates with a drink called Radlermass ('cyclist litre') that was created by Franz Kugler, an innkeeper, in the small town of Deisenhofen, just outside Munich.
 During the great cycling boom of the Roaring Twenties, Kugler created a bicycle trail from Munich through the woods that led directly to his drinking establishment.

 While the term Radler has been widely attributed to Kugler, the combination of beer and soft drink is documented in texts dating from 1912.
 Radler is consumed not only in Bavaria, but also in other parts of Germany, Austria, Czechia, Hungary, Italy, Slovakia, Slovenia, Croatia, Serbia, North Macedonia, Poland, Portugal, Netherlands, Norway, Bulgaria, the United States, Canada, and Romania.

-In northern Germany, a half-and-half mix of Pilsner beer and soft drink is known as an Alster (short for Alsterwasser, /de/, German for 'water from the Alster', a river in Hamburg).
+In northern Germany, a half-and-half mixture of Pilsner beer and soft drink is known as an Alster (short for Alsterwasser, /de/, German for 'water from the Alster', a river in Hamburg).
 Regionally the Radler and Alster may refer to shandies made with either citrus or orange flavoured softdrinks, with the two terms either contrasting or referring to the same drink.
 In Austria, a saurer Radler is a mix of lager and soda water.

 In Austria, a variant, sometimes called Almradler, is popular, using Almdudler instead of lemonade.
 Radler is very popular during the summer months due to its low alcohol content and reputation for being a "thirst-quencher".

 In New Zealand, the word "radler" was trademarked by DB Breweries for their "Monteith's Radler" beer, which is a citrus-flavoured, full-strength (5%) beer.
 This has led to some brewers to use the names "reldar" (Radler spelled backwards) and "Cyclist" (the literal meaning of Radler).

 In the Netherlands, shandy and Radler are largely seen as two different drinks, shandy being a 0.5% alcohol drink popular as a children's drink during the 70s, as beverages not exceeding 0.5% alcohol were officially seen as non-alcoholic.
-The classic German Radler, for a decade or so, has also been sold as a pre-mixed drink of increasing popularity by most large Dutch beer brewers in a growing number of varieties.
+The classic German Radler is increasingly also sold there as a pre-mixed drink made by most large Dutch beer brewers in a growing number of varieties.